Introduction

 - Assess Forage Base: Observe shoreline baitfish—are they silvery shad, brown shiners, or sunfish?

-- Measure Depth & Structure: Use a depth finder or weighted line to gauge pond contours—choose a crankbait that dives into the 1–5 ft range if bass patrol near drop-offs or weed edges.
+- Measure Depth & Structure: Utilize a depth finder or weighted line to map pond contours.
+Select a crankbait that dives into the 1–5 ft range, ideal for bass frequenting drop-offs or weed edges.

 - Color Selection:

-- Stained/Murky Water (<18″ visibility): Bright or contrast colors (chartreuse, firetiger)
+- Stained/Murky Water (<18″ visibility): Bright or contrasting colors (chartreuse, firetiger).

-- Lip Design: Wide lips for deflecting off cover; narrow lips for tight spots.
+- Lip Design: Consider wide lips for deflecting off cover and narrow lips for tight spaces.

 5. Step-by-Step Guide to Using Crankbaits in Ponds